 The Superintendent/Manager may determine which park office or benefiting account will pay for quarters operations and maintenance, including utilities, to substitute for rent not received while units are being used by volunteers.
 Excessive cleaning and damage will be billed directly to the volunteer with a bill of collection.
 If the volunteer is noncompliant, the benefiting account is expected to pay for any excessive cleaning or damages to the unit (see RM-36).
 If NPS-owned housing is not available, the park may pay for volunteers to live outside the park; the volunteer must pay the rent and be reimbursed.

 See Reimbursing Volunteers: Travel Status for additional information about reimbursing volunteers for housing.

 Rent should not be reimbursed for volunteers who are staying in the residence in which they lived before becoming volunteers.

 Check with your housing office to determine if volunteers under the age of 18 are authorized to live in government housing unaccompanied.

-In the event of a park closure or government lapse in appropriations, the NPS will close most operations, except for those activities expressly authorized.
-During these times:
+In the event of a closure, the NPS may close most operations.
+During a government lapse in appropriations, NPS will close all operations, except for those activities expressly authorized.

-Volunteers are not allowed to serve without supervision and when the normal protections such as liability coverages are suspended (see Antideficiency Act).
+- Volunteers are able to serve, but are not allowed to serve without supervision and when the normal protections such as liability coverages are suspended (see Antideficiency Act).

-Individuals or groups wishing to volunteer for partner organizations who are active during a park closure must enroll separately as a volunteer(s) for that partner and would then be covered by the insurance and human resource policies of that partner, if any.
+- Individuals or groups wishing to volunteer for partner organizations who are active during a closure in which NPS staff are not working must enroll separately as a volunteer(s) for that partner and may then be covered by the insurance and human resource policies of that partner, if any.
 In the case of an NPS volunteer enlisting to serve with a partner, the volunteer must wear whatever uniform is prescribed by the partner and may not wear the NPS volunteer uniform in performance of these duties unless expressly authorized.